Contact-Dependent Ion Gating Explains Directional Asymmetry in the Bacterial Flagellar Motor: Abstract

 \section{Abstract}

-The bacterial flagellar motor (BFM) is a rotary molecular machine driven by the ion electrochemical potential across the cell membrane.
-Recent cryo-EM structures reveal a cogwheel-like architecture in which multiple stators engage a large rotor.
-A longstanding puzzle is the directional asymmetry of its torque–speed relation: concave in counterclockwise (CCW) rotation but nearly linear in clockwise (CW) rotation.
-Here, we develop a stochastic mechanochemical model that explicitly incorporates rotor–stator coupling and detailed ion translocation kinetics.
-By integrating physiological torque–speed data with recent measurements of rotor–stator relative motion, we show that under physiological conditions the motor operates in a tight engagement regime, rendering the torque–speed relation largely insensitive to the specific form of mechanical interactions.
-This finding rules out differences in rotor–stator mechanics as the origin of CW–CCW asymmetry.
-Guided by cryo-EM structures, we propose a contact-dependent gating mechanism in which the MotA–FliG interaction modulates the ion release rate of the MotB subunit proximal to the FliG ring.
-Molecular dynamics simulations indicate tighter MotA–FliG contact in the CW motor, implying a reduced ion release rate compared to CCW.
-Our model demonstrates that differential gating strength accounts for the observed asymmetry: stronger gating in CCW shortens torque-free waiting phases, enhances torque generation, and produces a concave torque–speed curve, whereas weaker gating in CW yields lower torque and a linear relation.
-This structure-based framework quantitatively links molecular asymmetry to motor function and identifies specific interfaces for targeted perturbation and mutational studies.
+The bacterial flagellar motor (BFM) is a molecular machine that rotates either counterclockwise (CCW) or clockwise (CW), powered by the transmembrane ion electrochemical potential.
+A longstanding puzzle is the directional asymmetry of its torque–speed relation, which is concave in CCW but nearly linear in CW.
+Recent cryo-EM structures revealed a gear-like rotor–stator architecture in which rotational switching is driven by changes in the rotor–stator contact configuration.
+Inspired by these structural insights, we develop a stochastic mechanochemical model that couples rotor–stator mechanics to ion translocation kinetics and constrain it using physiological torque–speed measurements together with data on rotor–stator relative motion.
+Our analysis shows that, under physiological conditions, the motor operates in a tight-engagement regime in which the torque–speed relation is largely insensitive to the detailed form of rotor–stator mechanical interactions, arguing against direction-dependent mechanics as the origin of the observed asymmetry.
+We instead propose a contact-dependent gating mechanism in which MotA–FliG interactions allosterically regulate ion release from the MotB acidic site.
+Molecular dynamics simulations support this mechanism by revealing direction-dependent MotA–MotB acidic-site configurations, with the CCW state preferentially stabilizing an ion-release-competent geometry.
+Incorporating this gating mechanism quantitatively reproduces the observed asymmetry: stronger gating in the CCW state shortens torque-free waiting phases, enhances torque generation, and produces a concave torque–speed relation, whereas weaker gating in the CW state yields lower torque and an approximately linear torque–speed relation.
+These results establish a mechanistic link between structural asymmetry and motor function and provide testable predictions for mutagenesis and targeted perturbation experiments.